core-infra-svcs/dashboard-api-go/client/docs/InlineObject81.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetSsids
+### GetBandwidthLimits

-`func (o *InlineObject81) GetSsids() NetworksNetworkIdClientsClientIdSplashAuthorizationStatusSsids`
+`func (o *InlineObject81) GetBandwidthLimits() NetworksNetworkIdApplianceTrafficShapingUplinkBandwidthBandwidthLimitsCellular`

-GetSsids returns the Ssids field if non-nil, zero value otherwise.
+GetBandwidthLimits returns the BandwidthLimits field if non-nil, zero value otherwise.

-### GetSsidsOk
+### GetBandwidthLimitsOk

-`func (o *InlineObject81) GetSsidsOk() (*NetworksNetworkIdClientsClientIdSplashAuthorizationStatusSsids, bool)`
+`func (o *InlineObject81) GetBandwidthLimitsOk() (*NetworksNetworkIdApplianceTrafficShapingUplinkBandwidthBandwidthLimitsCellular, bool)`

-GetSsidsOk returns a tuple with the Ssids field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBandwidthLimitsOk returns a tuple with the BandwidthLimits field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSsids
+### SetBandwidthLimits

-`func (o *InlineObject81) SetSsids(v NetworksNetworkIdClientsClientIdSplashAuthorizationStatusSsids)`
+`func (o *InlineObject81) SetBandwidthLimits(v NetworksNetworkIdApplianceTrafficShapingUplinkBandwidthBandwidthLimitsCellular)`

-SetSsids sets Ssids field to given value.
+SetBandwidthLimits sets BandwidthLimits field to given value.

+### HasBandwidthLimits

+`func (o *InlineObject81) HasBandwidthLimits() bool`

+HasBandwidthLimits returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)